seesee/App-mqtt2job/README.md

 out).
 This second message will also include any output from the job amongst various other metadata (e.g. execution datetime, duration, timeout condition, etc.)

+# NAME

+App::mqtt2job - Subscribe to an MQTT topic and trigger job execution

 # FOR THE LOVE OF ALL THAT IS SACRED, WHY?